Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 How to Zero Iron Sights

-Ok so now that we have the basic understanding of irons and how to properly shoot with them, let’s get into the basics of zeroing.
+Ok, so now that we have a basic understanding of irons and how to properly shoot with them, let’s get into the basics of zeroing.

-The best way to zero your gun is to find a nice clear day where you can comfortably shoot at your desired range.
+Find a nice clear day when you can comfortably shoot at your desired range.

 Crye Precision AirLite Chest Rig Range